gyevnarb/gyevnarb.github.io/_news/cogsci_for_maths.md

 related_posts: false
 ---

-I have attended the workshop on the Cognitive Science of Mathematical Understanding, co-oraganised by Tania Lombrozo and Akshay Venkatesh at Princeton University and the Institute for Advanced Studies.
+I attended the workshop on the Cognitive Science of Mathematical Understanding, co-organised by Tania Lombrozo and Akshay Venkatesh.